-- Youth apply as a freshman, sophomore, or junior, and then are appointed to a committee in April and serve through April of the following academic year. - Youth must have a grade point average of 2.5 or greater on a 4.0 scale. - Youth must be a Racine County resident. - Youth must be able to attend all committee meetings, which are typically held once or twice each month. - Youth should attempt to attend additional meetings that are combined with other committees, as well as County Board meetings. - Youth must attend the orientation that is usually conducted in April. - Youth must attend the Racine County bus tour that is usually conducted in June. - Youth will complete an evaluation at the end of their appointed term describing their learning experience and suggestions for improvements to the program.
+- Youth apply as a freshman, sophomore, or junior, and then are appointed to a committee in May and serve through May of the following academic year. - Youth must have a grade point average of 2.5 or greater on a 4.0 scale. - Youth must be a Racine County resident. - Youth must be able to attend all committee meetings, which are typically held once or twice each month. - Youth should attempt to attend additional meetings that are combined with other committees, as well as County Board meetings. - Youth must attend the orientation that is usually conducted in May. - Youth must attend the two Racine County bus tours that are usually conducted in June. - Youth will complete an evaluation at the end of their appointed term describing their learning experience and suggestions for improvements to the program.